Prehistoric Europe: Neolithic (New Stone Age)

 The European Neolithic is assumed to have arrived from the Near East via Asia Minor, the Mediterranean and the Caucasus.
 There has been a long discussion between migrationists, who claim that the Near Eastern farmers almost totally displaced the European native hunter-gatherers, and diffusionists, who claim that the process was slow enough to have occurred mostly through cultural transmission.
-A relationship has been suggested between the spread of agriculture and the diffusion of Indo-European languages, with several models of migrations trying to establish a relationship, like the Anatolian hypothesis, which sets the origin of Indo-European agricultural terminology in Anatolia.
+A relationship has been suggested between the spread of agriculture and the diffusion of Indo-European languages, with several models of migrations trying to establish a relationship, like the Anatolian hypothesis, which sets the origin of Indo-European agricultural terminology in Anatolia, though the Kurgan hypothesis suggesting that the Indo-European languages didn't enter Europe until thousands of years later has been more widely supported in recent years.